 Our Audit Committee consists of Mr. Norby, as Chair, Mr. Elkins, Mr. Tanner and Mr. Tavakoli.
-Our Board of Directors has determined that Mr. Norby is an audit committee financial expert as defined in Item 407(d)(5) of Regulation S-K promulgated under the Securities Act.
-Our Board of Directors has also determined that each of Mr. Norby, Mr. Elkins, Mr. Tanner and Mr. Tavakoli is independent as that term is defined in Section 303A of the New York Stock Exchange ("NYSE") listing standards and Rule 10A-3 promulgated under the Exchange Act.

-The Board of Directors has adopted a written charter for the Audit Committee.
-The Audit Committee charter is posted and available on our website at www.magnachip.com.
-The information on or accessible through our website is not a part of or incorporated by reference in this Report.
-In making such determination of independence for Mr. Elkins, the Board of Directors specifically considered Mr. Elkins' previous employment and consulting arrangement with Avenue.
+Following the Annual Meeting, our Audit Committee will consist of Mr. Elkins, as Chair, Mr. Tanner and Mr. Tavakoli, subject to their election as directors at the Annual Meeting.
+Our Board of Directors has determined that Mr. Norby is an audit committee financial expert as defined in Item 407(d)(5) of Regulation S-K promulgated by the SEC under the Securities Act of 1933, as amended (the "Securities Act").
+Our Board of Directors has also determined that each of Mr. Norby, Mr. Elkins, Mr. Tanner and Mr. Tavakoli is independent as that term is defined in Section 303A of the NYSE rules and Rule 10A-3 promulgated by the SEC under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+In making such determination of independence for Mr. Elkins, the Board specifically considered Mr. Elkins' previous employment and consulting arrangement with Avenue.